-It didn’t take much to see that Kia was making a statement when the Stinger, known as the GT Concept Car, rolled out on the carwalk at the North American International Auto Show in January 2017.
-Peter Schreyer, chief designer for Kia, was there to talk about the design and what this car meant to the brand.
+Kia Stinger – It didn’t take much to see that Kia was making a statement when the Stinger, known as the GT Concept Car, rolled out on the carwalk at the North American International Auto Show in January 2017.
+Peter Schreyer, the chief designer for Kia, was there to talk about the design and what this car meant to the brand.

 It was at the Frankfurt auto show (IAA) that we talked to Gregory Guillaume, Vice President and chief designer, Kia Motors Europe about his vision when designing the little red car, “This car started six years ago, at the 2011 Frankfurt auto show with the concept car, the GT.
 It was the answer to the question from Korea if Kia were going to go into the segment of a front mid-shift rear-wheel four-door car what would the car be?”

-The result is the little red car.
-Guillaume tells the story that in Korea, the only way cars have been shown to executives is in silver.
+The result is a little red car.
+Guillaume tells the story that the only way cars have been shown to executives is in silver in Korea.
 Guillaume thought the Stinger stood out in red and to make an impact he showed the GT version to the executives, and they loved it.
 It is now known as the red car.

 We drove the red car through the Angeles Forest to Kia’s California Proving Ground in the Mojave Desert.
 That is where the fun began.

-A race car driver’s goal is to beat every other car on the circuit just as Michael Phelps goal is to beat everyone in the pool.
+A racecar driver’s goal is to beat every other car on the circuit just as Michael Phelps’s goal is to beat everyone in the pool.
 It’s a noble conquest, and the Kia Stinger is great fun to jag around the apex in an autocross.
-The Michelin Pilot Sport 4 tires stay on the ground, as I take both the rear-wheel drive and the all-wheel-drive around the autocross.
+The Michelin Pilot Sport 4 tires stay on the ground, as I take both the rear-wheel drive and the all-wheel drive around the autocross.

-Kia brought a group of European, and an Infiniti and Lexus, cars for us to drive; BMWs, Audis, even a Porsche Panamera.
-My favorite Stinger was the rear-wheel drive for its maneuverability and fun to drive.
+Kia brought a group of Europeans, an Infiniti and Lexus, cars for us to drive; BMWs, Audis, even a Porsche Panamera.
+My favorite Stinger was the rear-wheel-drive for its maneuverability and fun to drive.
 The all-whee-drivel has dynamic torque vectoring, so it feels more sure-footed traction while it sends fifty percent of the power to the front wheels, enhancing stability.
 While I don’t think most people will look at a Kia when buying a BMW or Audi, I would encourage them to drive the Stinger alongside an Infiniti or Lexus.

 The crisp ride and handling of the 2018 Kia Stinger is the work of Albert Biermann, former BMW M Division Vice President, head of Kia’s Vehicle Test & High-Performance Development.
 Kia’s first sedan with available all-wheel drive (AWD), has a new Dynamic Stability Damping Control suspension that adapts to your driving.
 Keep driving, keep smiling.